 - Let a pro take the photos with pro kit.

 Achieving that pure white background is hugely complex, and time-consuming for an amateur.
 You will inevitably end up with unwanted shadows, or a slightly off white background, which in some cases can look worse than a photo where you haven’t tried to achieve a white background at all.

 When it comes to eCommerce, having high quality images is even more important.
 It is proven that visitors are making decisions about your products based on what you say, but mostly on the photographs.
 This is even more crucial if you are selling a product which perhaps your visitor has not seen before, or can’t find on the high-street.
 Investing in images which show the customer your products in a variety of angles will really help to demonstrate that you are proud of what you sell, as well as that you are willing to put your money where you mouth is by showing your products, warts and all.

 Another crucial aspect of e-commerce photos comes into play when you are selling on third-party marketplaces such as Google Shopping or eBay.
 Many of our customers use Google Shopping, and we simply cannot generate an automated feed for them, unless they have images of a certain standard.
 Stack these images against your competitors in Google Search, and you can guess who will get the highest click-thru-rate!

 Not every business is selling a tangible product, and sometimes you need to showcase yourselves in a more creative way.
 It may not even be viable to employ the services of a photographer…which is where stock-photography can be a huge help.

 For those who don’t know, ‘stock photography‘ refers to images which have been taken to be resold for use by others.
 The great news is that there are some fantastic sources out there for stock images, such as i-stock and photo dune.
 The even better news is that there are also lots of free resources out there where you can obtain totally free stock images for commercial use.
-We even published a blog post on the topic which you can read here.

 The Big No No